tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/Schemas.md

     Note: There are other classes available out of the box that represent specific objects needed for Experience Modeling.

-6. Click on the "Add" button across from "Mixins" in left-hand schema composition menu.
+6. Click on the "+ Add" button across from "Mixins" in left-hand schema composition menu.

     <kbd><img src="./images/schemamixin.png"  /></kdb>